 Among financial derivatives there are several instruments that may seem similar, but can potentially result in significant losses if not properly distinguished from each other.
 Swaps, Forwards and Futures are an example of this.
-They all have in common that they can be used to help organizations and individuals to hedge against risks.
+They all have in common that they can be used to help organizations and individuals to hedge against risks, or be used for speculative purposes instead.
 Another thing they have in common is that they are now all making their way to Bitcoin markets.
 With Swaps and Futures already covered extensively before, the below will quickly recap the definitions.

 A Swap contract is a contract in which parties agree to exchanging variable performance for a certain fixed market rate.
 In short, parties agree to exchanging cash flows on a future date.
 For Bitcoin this can either be fixed-floating commodity swaps or commodity-for-interest swaps

 Futures Contracts or simply Futures are nothing more than an agreement between two parties to buy or sell a certain commodity (or financial instrument) at a pre-determined price in the future.
 Positions are settled on a daily basis.

 Also Forwards come down to making an exchange at a future date.
 The agreements include delivering a certain amount of goods (or financial instruments) by the end of a certain period.

 Futures and Forwards

 The definitions should make clear why there can be confusion surrounding these derivatives.
 Every contract type involves an agreement to make an exchange at a certain pre-defined future date.
 Given the nearly identical description, Futures and Forwards are the most similar contracts.